kailash-manasarovar/statement/docs/timeline/2025/september.md

 ## Israel TT

+- It's module 3, the final module of the series in Israel.
+- I'm assisting Steve alone; Mrs Wasserman was not able to attend.

 ### Jonathan tells me he has the shingles virus

 - It's the first day and everyone's arriving, saying hi, and setting up.